 Current credit and other eligibility criteria apply.

-1 Interest rates for the Fixed and Deferred Repayment Options are higher than for loans with the Interest Repayment Option.
+1 Interest rates for the Fixed and Deferred Repayment Options are higher than interest rates for the Interest Repayment Option.

 Variable rates may increase after consummation.

-8 As certified by your school and confirmed by Sallie Mae, less other financial aid received.
-Sallie Mae reserves the right to approve a lower loan amount than what the school has certified.
-Requested amounts exceeding $99,999 may require multiple loans.
+8 Sallie Mae reserves the right to approve a lower loan amount than the school certified amount.

 WE RESERVE THE RIGHT TO MODIFY OR DISCONTINUE PRODUCTS, SERVICES, AND BENEFITS AT ANY TIME WITHOUT NOTICE.

 CHECK SALLIEMAE.COM FOR THE MOST UP-TO-DATE PRODUCT INFORMATION.

 Smart Option Student Loans are made by Sallie Mae Bank or a lender partner.